kjenq/kjenq.github.io/README.md

 # kjenq.github.io

-Hello World!
+This website will showcase what I learned on FreeCodeCamp.

-This is my first try at GitHub.
+I used Bootstrap to make the webpage responsive.

 Please feel free to browse my homepage.
+Thanks!